EpigeneticsExeter/EpigenomicsLabWeb/documentation/docs/Users-new-blog.md

 You might be a little confused about the `image` field.
-This field is for the image that is displayed on the blog selection page (look at the events page for current examples).
+This field is for the image that is displayed on the blog selection page (look at the lab-news page for current examples).
 If you don't have an image to use, leave this alone.
 If you *do* have an image to use however, move that image into the `assets` directory of the repository and provide the path to it.